BenoitDuffez/AndroidCupsPrint/README.md

 ## External libraries

-From the Apache Commons Project

-* commons-codec
-* commons-logging
-* commons-validator

-These are licensed under the Apache licence:

 * A modified version of cups4j 0.63.
-The original source code and further details about cups4j may be found at http://www.cups4j.org/
+The original source code and further details about cups4j may be found at http://www.cups4j.org/ (licensed under the LGPL license)
-* ini4j This is licensed under the Apache Licence
 * JmDNS This is licensed under the Apache Licence